wzacs1/BioinfWorkshop/Workthroughs/Part3-1_RNASeq_Alignments2GitIntro.md

 2. "Clone" your remote repository to your local computer.
 Cloning is just copying but Git's terminology.
 You need it all local first to work on it.
 Multiple ways to do this around the app and you may have such an option on your startup screen already.
 Here's the menu-based way:
    1. "File" --> "Clone repository"
    2. On the "GitHub.com" tab, find your newly created repository.
 Called "Bioinf2021" if you named it as I did above.
    3. Chooose a local (on your laptop/desktop) path for this repository.
-By default GitHub Desktop will try to create a folder called "GitHub" in your user direcotry somewhere and store all your repos there.
+By default GitHub Desktop will try to create a folder called "GitHub" in your user directory somewhere and store all your repos there.
 I would keep this the same, but you could try to merge it into a pre-existing folder elsewhere if you desired. **Just take note of this file location** because I'll have you save a file to it in a moment.
    4. Click the "Clone" button and wait for it to download your repository.

 3. Explore the GitHub Desktop structure .